 By Jennifer McDougall

 Do you want to change your life?
 Mindfulness is the practice of living in the present moment without judgment.
-There are many benefits from mindfulness practices, including reducing stress, boosting memory, and improving decision-making.
+Mindfulness practices have many benefits, including reducing stress, boosting memory, and improving decision-making.

 “When we get too caught up in the busyness of the world, we lose connection with one another — and ourselves.” -Jack Kornfield